 Click and Grow Smart Garden 9 review (tried & tested)

-If you are a regular reader, you know I enjoy getting my hands dirty.
+If you are a regular reader, you know we enjoy getting our hands dirty.
 And this goes for both indoor and outdoor gardening.
+But we also enjoy things that just work.

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

-Articles are underway.
-In the meantime, please check out our YouTube video covering Unpacking, setup and installation of our Smart Garden 9 and the Week 2, Week 3, Week 4, and Week 5, and week 6 Click and Grow Smart Garden 9, Week 7-8, and the Click and Grow Smart Garden 9 Summary Update videos on YouTube.
+Don't forget to check out our YouTube video covering Unpacking, setup and installation of our Smart Garden 9 and the Week 2, Week 3, Week 4, and Week 5, and week 6 Click and Grow Smart Garden 9, Week 7-8, and the Click and Grow Smart Garden 9 Summary Update videos on YouTube.

 Click and Grow Smart Garden 9 Summary Update